 With active fund management in crisis, the financial media is teeming with suggestions as to how to rescue it.
 Indeed I’ve chipped in with some suggestions of my own.

 Interestingly, a recurring theme coming from active managers is that they need to try harder.
 With alpha so hard to unearth, some have vowed to redouble their efforts to find it.
 “We’re determined to deliver value.”
-“We’re passionate about we do.”
+“We’re passionate about what we do.”
 “We’re working day and night looking for opportunities.”
 We hear it all the time.

 I’ve never doubted that fund managers work hard or that they’re hugely conscientious.
 I don’t doubt either that most of them genuinely want to deliver value for end investors.
 The problem is that hard work isn’t the answer.